-A veteran of the War of 1812 named Ezra Daboll was the first keeper of the Morgan Point Lighthouse.
-When he died in 1838, his wife Eliza was appointed the new keeper.
+A veteran of the War of 1812 named Ezra Daboll was the first keeper of Morgan Point Lighthouse, and when he died in 1838, his wife Eliza was appointed the new keeper.
 With six children to look after as well as the light, Eliza had her hands full.
 Her oldest daughter helped out with some chores, and legend has it that sailors often heard her singing loudly during storms to keep her courage up.
 In a report written in 1838, Lt.
 Bache noted “the establishment is kept in great neatness by the widow of the former keeper.”
-Eliza Daboll was keeper until she passed away in 1854.

-The station ended active service in 1919, replaced with an automatic beacon tower positioned on Crooks Ledge in the channel east of the site.
-In 1922, the property was sold at auction to one Henry Hewitt for $8,625.
-Sometime later, the lantern room was removed, although there are conflicting reports on who did it and where it went.
+The station ended active service in 1921, having been replaced with an automatic beacon positioned on Crooks Ledge in the channel east of the site.
+The following advertisement alerted the public of the pending sale of the lighthouse: “Sealed proposals will be opened by the Superintendent of Lighthouses, Staten Island, N.Y., until 2 P.M., Feb.
+15, 1922, for sale of Morgan Point Lighthouse Reservation at entrance to Mystic River, Noank, Conn.
+Area about two acres.”
+The lighthouse property was sold at auction to one Henry M. Hewitt for $8,625 in 1922, and sometime later, the lantern room was removed, although there are conflicting reports on who did it and where it went.
 Some say it was taken for use in another lighthouse, although other sources claim it was destroyed in the great New England hurricane of 1938.
 In any case, local residents reportedly took refuge inside the base of the tower during the hurricane, believing correctly that it was one of the safest places to be during a storm.

-In 1991, Jason Pilalas, a Connecticut native but then a partner in a California investment firm, purchased the Morgan Point Lighthouse for $1.29 million after having seen an ad for it in the Wall Street Journal.
+Woodruff and Kay Johnson of New York City used the lighthouse as a summer residence for over two decades.
+In 1991, Jason Pilalas, a Connecticut native but then a partner in a California investment firm, became the third private owner after seeing an ad for the lighthouse in the Wall Street Journal and then acquiring it for $1.29 million.
 “I had harbored the dream for 40 years of living in the lighthouse on Captain’s Island off Greenwich, knowing I never could,” says Jason.
 “When I found its exact twin, we were going to own it, that’s all there was to it.”